lanceXwq/markdowntest/230728 Code Optimization I/blog.md

 To tackle these concerns, this blog post aims to offer a concise overview of various general and highly effective optimization techniques that are relatively straightforward to implement.
 The focus will be on a problem I encountered during my research on single-molecule imaging.
 I will begin with a naive version of my code and gradually enhance its performance.

+:exclamation: All my codes below are provided in terms of an interactive notebook [at my GitHub](https://github.com/lanceXwq/BlogPostFiles/tree/main/230728%20Code%20Optimization%20I).

 ## Description of the problem

 In my research, which involves applications such as [super-resolution imaging](https://en.wikipedia.org/wiki/Super-resolution_microscopy), I frequently need to simulate microscope images of individual molecules in the visible spectrum using photon-sensing devices.
 In this scenario, individual molecules can be accurately represented as point emitters, meaning they are so small that their structures and shapes become insignificant.
 However, from a physics standpoint, we cannot simply observe sharp, bright dots in microscope images due to two reasons: